Koigor97/Koigor97/README.md

 ### Hey..
 I'm Koigor 😎, nice to meet you 🤝
+🌱 I’m currently learning ... and 👯 I'm open to collaboration.
+___
 Samuel is my given name but I like my tribal name more, "Koigor".
 It means _**fight the war**_.
 I was born toward the end of my country's civil war.
 I'm a Sierra Leonean from the Republic of Sierra Leone (West Africa).